algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

 This application is designed for mobile devices, since it would be used mainly inside Intermarché.
-We assume people don't go shopping with their laptop.
+We assume people don't go shopping with their laptops.

-However, our application should be usable for every operating system and on the main screen sizes. \
+However, our application should be usable for every operating system and on all main screen sizes. \
-Therefore, th epllication would be developed on the main screensize spread sround the world which is 360x800px.
+Therefore, the application would be developed on the main screensize spread around the world, which is 360x800px.
 It would also be usable on the range of 350 to 375 pixel width.

 ---